Evaluating memory use

 proportional to the size of input data.

 for the program to operate.
-Sometimes, large memory requirements are a feature of the problem and it is impossible to optimize this aspect
+Sometimes, large memory requirements are a feature of the problem and it is impossible to optimize this aspect,

-of the program, but quite often different solutions exist, and we can apply an approach or algorithm which is inherently more economical in terms
+but quite often different solutions exist, and we can apply an approach or algorithm which is inherently more economical in terms

-efficient ones with reasonable memory use.
+of memory use.
 Carefully selected input data can also be used to differentiate the score, allowing memory-heavy

 solutions to pass only a part of the tests.
 Thanks to this approach, you will be able to see the difference between entirely incorrect

-solutions, and the correct, but memory-inefficient ones.
+solutions and correct, albeit memory-inefficient ones.